kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Shared Economic Security.md

+---
+Description: Splitting a blockchain into multiple blockchains sophisticatedly with preserving the overall economic security.
+---

 Then, [[Polkadot]] drew upon the limitations of [[Scaling Out - Pure Multi-chain]] and proposed a new solution:

 > To not **shard** the validator set among different blockchains, but **share** the validator set among different blockchains, while sharding the execution of blocks as much as possible.